-• a behavioural assessment which reveals an indifference about social attachment and a profound withdrawal from contact with people and/or a health history provided by the public health nurse or a child development worker or a legally qualified medical practitioner.
+• a behavioural assessment which reveals an indifference about social attachment and a profound withdrawal from contact with people and/or

 - a developmental assessment which reveals an indifference about social attachment and a profound withdrawal from contact with people - a letter from a legally qualified medical practitioner, which identifies the child as autistic.
 The severity of the autism must be given.